zhanyang01/tp/docs/UserGuide.md

 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)

-### Highlighting contact of a client: `highlight`

-Highlight the specific contact details of the particular client from the application.

-Format 1: `highlight <INDEX>/<preferred contact method>`

-Format 2:  `highlight <client identifier>/<preferred contact method>`

-* **INDEX** must be a positive integer less than or equals to the number of clients currently shown on AB3
-* **client identifier** must be one of the unique identifier of the clients in the entire client list
-* **preferred contact method** either Phone number or Email currently
-* Name: Contact name of the person that is saved in the app.
-* Preferred contact method(expandable as project progresses):
-    * Phone number
-    * Email

 ### Deleting a person : `delete`